Object Manager¶

 Each object in the source object list will be displayed with one of two icons:

-• equals (=) - this means that the same object exists in both the source and destination test object files.
+- equals (=) - this means that the same object exists in both the source and destination test object files and all their properties are equal.

-• not-equals (≠) - this means that the object only exists in the source file and not in the destination or vice-versa
+- not-equals (≠) - this means that the object either exists in the source file or destination file only or that there are object properties with different values.

 If you see it on both sides then it exists in both the source and destination: